 What if my child is no longer an infant – does that change what we need to do?

-A child under the age of seven is considered an “infant” in regards to baptism within the Catholic Church.
+A child who has not yet celebrated their 7th birthday is considered an “infant” in regards to baptism within the Catholic Church.
 As long as your child is less than seven years of age, the process and requirements are the same.
 Depending on the understanding and maturity of your child, this might be a wonderful opportunity for them to share in the preparation for the sacrament.